 When the 4.7in iPhone 6 was released, many were outraged at the increase.
 Now such a screen size is considered comically small.

 Simply put, phones are too large nowadays.
-Bezels on phones have shrunk significantly in the last few years, but that doesn't mean people are suddenly willing to wield a 6.78in monster, like the OnePlus 8 Pro, around in their pockets.
+Bezels on phones have shrunk significantly in the last few years, but that doesn't mean people are suddenly willing to wield a 6.78in monster, like the OnePlus 8 Pro.

 People with smaller hands are going to find a permanently two-handed phone an inconvenience, not just when in-hand but when it's constantly poking out the top of a jeans pockets.
 Handsets of a smaller size can be used one-handed, fit in a pocket or bag far easier, and can do everything a bigger phone can do in a more compact package.